microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aks_monitor.md

     **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

-# Azure Monitor for Containers & Azure Arc Kubernetes Integration
+# Azure Monitor for Containers Integration

 * In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *aks_monitor_onboarding* script against the AKS connected cluster.
 For your convenient, both shell and Powershell scripts are [provided](../aks/azure_monitor).